 Once you have your swim spa installed and ready to go, there are other various maintenance costs involved to keep your spa safe and clean for yourself and your guests.

 Here are a few of the main ongoing costs you’ll find:

 - Filtration Costs: It’s important to keep your water clean.
 Therefore, you will need to regularly monitor your filter chemicals, change your filters, and clean your spa.

 - Chemical Costs: In order to keep your water clear and clean, your spa will have an ongoing need for chemical treatments.

 - Electricity Costs: When purchasing a swim spa you do need to consider the electrical costs.
 Swim spas require a 220V/240V power source, so there will be an ongoing energy cost to use your swim spa.

 Is the Cost of Swim Spas Worth It?

 For many people, swim spas are well worth the cost.
 They offer the convenience of swimming, exercising, and relaxing (via hydrotherapy) at the comfort of your own home or business throughout each season.

-If the swim spa prices are still making you nervous, keep in mind there are ways you can help mitigate the costs.
+If the swim spa prices are still making you nervous, keep in mind there are ways you can help make a swim spa more affordable.